sunpy/ndcube/docs/data_classes.rst

   >>> my_collection.aligned_axes
   {'observations': (0, 1), 'linewidths': (0, 1)}

-As you can see, this gives us the axes for each ND object separately.
+This gives us the array axes for each ND object separately.
-We should read this as the 1st axis in the ``observations`` tuple is aligned with the first axis in the ``'linewidths'`` tuple, as so on.
+We should read this as array axis 0 of ``observations`` is aligned with the array axis 0 of ``'linewidths'``, as so on.
-Therefore in this case, the axis 0 of both ND objects are aligned, as are axis 1 in both objects.
 However, the mapping can be more complicated.
 Let's say we reversed the axes of our ``linewidths`` ND object for some reason: